tytydraco/yessleep/out/Graywater_Part_1.md

 “We have to go get him.”
 I said, fear scittering through my voice.

-“I know.”
+“Jay, let me speak.
+For just a minute.”
 Ryan stated solemnly.
-“I already packed a bag.
-You should do the same.”
-All three of us used to lived together, but Ryan was in and out, pretty much living with his long time girlfriend, Emma.
-Ryan and I had always been on the same wavelength.
+“I already packed a bag, because I knew how you’d react to all of this.” *Yeah.
+Like we should be.* I thought to myself.
+“I’ll go, man.
+But you know how this ends and I told you a long time ago I was done with all of this.
+You have to promise me that this it.
+We go get him.
+We put him in rehab.
+Thats it.
+After that, I’m done.”
+I had to fight my frustration with him.
+Ryan and I had always been on the same wavelength, for a while at least.
+Ryan had put up with way too much.
 Especially when it came to Luke.

+“I understand.”

-Luke was a different story, though.
+Luke had become a glass canon.
 His reactions were always sporadic.
 You never knew if something you said to him would strike a nerve.
 He was usually always happy, but he had developed manic episodes that progressively got worse as we got older.
 He said the drinking helped.
-We knew better.
+We knew better, but he would never let us in.
+We could never pin down why Luke had to drown himself in liquor.

 I walked back to my room, and stared into the stain on the carpet.
 Vomit from the last time Luke and I had sweat it out in there.
 It had turned a dark visceral brown.
 It wouldn’t come out, no matter how many chemicals I threw at it.
 I grabbed some clothes from the closet, loosely stuffed them into my gym bag, and started to turn around.
 I couldn’t help but feel like something was in the corner of my eye.
 Scratching at the strangest itch in my brain.
 A shadow.
 Something familiar, but I just couldn’t make anything of it.
 I shook it off and shut the door behind me as I walked out.